apache/yunikorn-core/docs/userguide.md

 kubectl create -f scheduler.yaml
 ```

-the deployment will run 2 containers from our pre-built docker images in 1 pod,
+The deployment will run 2 containers from our pre-built docker images in 1 pod,

 * yunikorn-scheduler-core (scheduler core plus k8s-shim)
 * yunikorn-scheduler-web (web UI)

-the pod is deployed as a customized scheduler, it will take the responsibility to schedule pods which explicitly specifies `schedulerName: yunikorn` in pod's spec.
+The pod is deployed as a customized scheduler, it will take the responsibility to schedule pods which explicitly specifies `schedulerName: yunikorn` in pod's spec.
 Here is a [sample yaml file](https://raw.githubusercontent.com/kubernetes/website/master/content/en/examples/admin/sched/pod3.yaml) that specifies scheduler name for a pod.

 ## Run workloads with YuniKorn Scheduler

-Unlike default Kubernetes scheduler, YuniKorn has `job` notion in order to support batch workloads better.
+Unlike default Kubernetes scheduler, YuniKorn has `application` notion in order to support batch workloads better.
 There are a few ways to run workloads with YuniKorn scheduler

-- Add labels `jobId` and `queue` in pod's spec.
-Pods that has same jobId will be considered as tasks from 1 job.
+- Add labels `applicationId` and `queue` in pod's spec.
+Pods that has same applicationId will be considered as tasks from 1 application.

   Here are some examples:
   - [sleep](https://github.infra.cloudera.com/yunikorn/k8s-shim/blob/master/deployments/sleep/sleeppods.yaml): 3 pods simply runs sleep command as a 3 tasks job.